 Today’s best deals on the Nobels ODR-Mini

 Chase Bliss Audio Brothers Analog Gainstage

 It’s a boost, it’s an overdrive, it’s a fuzz.
 The Chase Bliss Audio Brothers does it all – and exponentially more, thanks to the unique design of this slim stompbox.
 If you love experimenting with your gear to coax off-kilter sounds from your guitar, the Brothers offers a complex and interactive puzzle to solve.

 The pedal warrants its steep price tag for the sheer amount of thought and technical expertise that Chase Bliss Audio put into it.
 The Brothers has two significantly distinct channels, each with three modes, that you can route in series or parallel to unlock dozens of tones.
 The downside?
 It isn’t exactly the most straightforward pedal to use.

-The Timmy has been hyped by guitarists ever since its introduction in the early noughties.
-Now, a collaboration between device maker Paul Cochrane and MXR’s Custom Shop has led to this scaled-down version of the celebrated stompbox.
+Another triumph of MXR’s partnership with boutique builders, the original Paul Cochrane Timmy has been hyped by guitarists ever since its introduction in the early noughties.
+Now, a collaboration between Cochrane and MXR’s Custom Shop has led to this scaled-down version of the celebrated stompbox.

 King Tone The Duellist